litorr14/litorr14/README.md

 - 👋 Hi, I’m @litorr14
 - 👀 I’m interested in C, javascript, java, Python, mobile programming...
-- 🌱 I’m currently learning Artificial Intelligence, Ethical Hacking and programming microcontrollers like ESP32
+- 🌱 Love Artificial Intelligence, Ethical Hacking and programming microcontrollers like ESP32
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me victolt@gmail.com